- PRAB Meeting Minutes

 1969, and then to Mosby Woods in 1975, where he lived until 1993.
 He is a graduate of Fairfax High School and Radford University.
 He returned to the City of Fairfax in 2006.
 Bob is a vice president of the Mosby Woods Community Association and a leader in Cub Scout Pack 187, which is sponsored by Fairfax United Methodist Church.
 This is his first appointment to a City board.
 He worked closely with the Parks and Recreation Department staff on two repair/refurbishment projects at Dale Lestina Park.
 Bob is also a member of the Strategic Plan Steering Committee and has been actively involved in the civic engagement portion of the process.

-He is the Vice Chair of PRAB.
-He moved to the City of Fairfax in 2008 with his wife Andrea.
+Michael Slawski moved to the City of Fairfax in 2008 with his wife Andrea.
 He grew up in Fairfax County and earned his bachelor's degree from George Mason University.
-After graduating, He served on active duty as a communications officer at Camp Lejeune, N.C.
+After graduating, he served on active duty as a communications officer at Camp Lejeune, N.C.
 He returned to the Northern Virginia area in 2005 and began working as a cyber security consultant while continuing to serve in the Marine Corps Reserve.
 He currently works for ICF International and holds a master's degree from Boston University.

 He is the city's Commission on the Arts representative on PRAB.
 He recently retired as creative director at Design and Production Incorporated, a producer of museum exhibits.
 Harry attended Fairfax Elementary (now Gold's Gym) and graduated from the original Fairfax High School (now Paul VI).
 He and his wife Sandra, a psychotherapist with an office in the city, live in the city's Aspen Grove community.